 Cosmos is a solution to this new-fangled problem.
 It’s created an “internet of blockchains” that lets different blockchains connect, share information and transact with one another.

 What is Cosmos?

-“With Cosmos, blockchains can maintain sovereignty, process transactions quickly and communicate with other blockchains in the ecosystem, making it optimal for a variety of use cases,” reads the official documentation.
+Cosmos's goal, according to its site, is to allow blockchains to "maintain sovereignty, process transactions quickly and communicate with other blockchains in the ecosystem, making it optimal for a variety of use cases."
 Cosmos hopes to achieve this through something called the IBC, or the Interblockchain Communication protocol.